skip2mylou1/Rheo-Model_0.0/README.md

 ## Function used in ODE solver

-Different constitutive equation used in LAOS.
+Shear rate is now a parameter that could be changed in LAOS.

 Reference:
 1. Likhtman, A. E., & Graham, R. S. (2003).
 Simple constitutive equation for linear polymer melts derived from molecular theory: Rolie–Poly equation. *Journal of Non-Newtonian Fluid Mechanics, 114(1)*, 1-12.